keajs/kea-docs/docs/guide/concepts.md

 })
 ```

-If you're used to React Hooks or some other [easy](https://easy-peasy.now.sh/) state management solution,
+If you're used to React Hooks or other lightweight state management solution,
 then the above code might seem overly verbose to you. *"Why must we write `loadUsers` and `setUsers`
-twice?"* I might hear some of you ask.
+twice?"* is a valid question. *"Why can't listeners just implicitly create a new action"* might be another.

 There's a point to being this explicit.
 If you're following good patterns, it often makes
 sense to use the actions that you're listening to in a reducer or vice-versa, usually to track
-second or third order states.
+second or third order state.

 To illustrate this point, let's track the `loading` state in our logic.
 Obviously we need a `loading` reducer to store this value, but what about the actions?